Fundamental Factorization of a GLSM, Part I: Construction: Introduction

 \subsection{Conventions and notations}

 We work in the algebraic category and over the field $\CC$ of complex numbers.
-The algebraic stacks considered in this paper are noetherian and semi-separated over the ground field unless otherwise stated.
+The algebraic stacks considered in this paper are finite type and semi-separated (i.e. with affine diagonal) over the ground field unless otherwise stated.
+A quotient stack is the stack quotient of an algebraic space by a linear algebraic group unless otherwise stated.
+Let $\rho : \cY \to M$ be the coarse moduli space of a separated DM stack $\cY$.
+An invertible sheaf $\sL$ on $\cY$ will be called {\it ample} if the natural map $\rho^*\rho_*\sL \to \sL$ is an isomorphism and $\rho_*\sL$ is an ample invertible sheaf on the algebraic space $M$ (in the usual sense).
+Our conventions regarding the relative ampleness of an invertible sheaf on a universal curve are described in \S \ref{subsubsec: cochain-level}.